 |

 Bethany doesn't remember a time when she wasn't dancing: ballet, tap, modern, ballroom, contras, and bellydance.
-Anyone who knows her, knows it's hard to get her off the dance floor!
-She has been studying ATS bellydance for over 3 years, and adores the freedom of this interpretive style.
+Anyone who knows her knows it's hard to get her off the dance floor!
+She has been studying ATS bellydance since 2005, and adores the freedom of this interpretive style.
 She loves designing and sewing costumes, everything from Renaissance to fantasy to ethnic, so ATS provides a great outlet for several of her abilities.
 Bethany also enjoys meditation, cooking, and the outdoors.

 |